Park Profile and Fact Sheet

 FACILITIES AND OPPORTUNITIES:

 The Birthplace Unit has an information desk, exhibits, a 15 minute captioned orientation film, and a bookstore with educational materials located within the Visitor Center.
 Self guided walking tours provide access to the Memorial Building, which enshrines the symbolic cabin.
 The Sinking Spring, which served as the Lincoln family water supply, and the preserved site of the Boundary Oak Tree, which was used as a boundary marker and survey point for the Lincoln farm, are also accessible.
 A picnic area, with pavilion, is located on the East side of 31E.
-The restrooms in the picnic area are accessible.
+The restrooms in the picnic area are accessible and open to the public.

 The Birthplace Unit has two trails; the Boundary Oak Trail is .3 miles located in the Visitor Center area, the Big Sink Trail is one and one-third mile long and located in the picnic area on the east side of US 31E.
 The Boyhood Home Unit at Knob Creek has the Overlook Trail, one and one-half miles long, plus several areas where visitors may walk through the open fields or woods of the farm.

 The Birthplace Unit offers ranger led guided walking tours during the summer months.
 Check with the information desk for times and location.
 Other times of the year tours are self guided.
 Educational programs for schools and organizations are available with reservations.
-Teacher resources include a curriculum packet and/or traveling trunk, both are available by contacting the Birthplace Unit.
 The park's Junior Ranger Program is available for children ages 5 - 12.

 LODGING AND CAMPING FACILITIES:

 No commercial services in the park.
 The nearest lodging or camping is located in Elizabethtown, KY about 12 miles from the park or Bardstown, KY about 30 miles from the park.

 Neither site carries any type of food service.
 Water is available at the Birthplace Unit.
 Restaurants and grocery stores are located within 2 miles of the park in Hodgenville.
 Picnic sites are available at the Birthplace Unit.

 OTHER CONCESSIONS, NPS MANAGED VISITOR FACILITIES AND OPPORTUNITIES: